oracle-livelabs/em-omc/enterprise-manager/emcc/em-hybrid-pdbaas/em-hybrid-pdbaas.md

     Click OK.

-    Click on the Oracle Home Icon on the top left to take you back to the EM Home Page.
+    Click on the Oracle logo on the top left as shown in the image above to take you back to the EM Home Page.

 ## Task 2: Creation of PDBaaS Infrastructure

 In  this task we will build all the necessary componets required in setting up PDBaaS Infrastructure.
+We will continue to do the PDBaaS setup as sysman user.

+  Optionally, you can could also create an SSA_ADMIN role and allocate the relevant privileges to create the required infrastructure.

 1. **Creation of PaaS Infrastructure Zone**: